onap/vnfrqts-requirements/docs/Chapter8.rst

 R-27711: The VNF provider **MUST** provide an XML file that contains a list of VNF error codes, descriptions of the error, and possible causes/corrective action.

-R-78282: The VNF **MUST** conform to the NETCONF RFC 6242, “Using the Network Configuration Protocol over Secure Shell”.
+R-78282: The VNF **MUST** conform to the NETCONF RFC 6242, "Using the Network Configuration Protocol over Secure Shell".

 R-99766: The VNF **MUST** allow configurations and configuration parameters to be managed under version control to ensure the ability to rollback to a known valid configuration.